-Since 1994, NRTG staff have successfully trained more than 7,000 practitioners in the practice of safe and effective electrofishing.
-NRTG staff are recognized leaders in backpack electrofishing certification training.
+NRTG is the leading provider of electrofishing training in Canada.
+Since 1994, NRTG staff have successfully trained more than 8,000 Canadian industry practitioners in the practice of safe and effective electrofishing.
+NRTG personnel are highly respected and recognized leaders in the delivery of backpack and boat electrofishing certification training.

 NRTG's Electrofishing Recertification course is approved by WorksafeBC (British Columbia), and endorsed by Worksafe agencies throughout Canada.
 To complete this one-day course, participants will attend a regularly scheduled two-day Electrofishing Certification program and (simply) complete the Day Two field component (only), and complete a short exam.
 Attendance is mandatory for this one day field practicum session.